 Over the course of 1949, Taiwan’s population swelled from 9 to 11 million, as a tidal wave of soldiers, bureaucrats, well-to-do bourgeoisie, refugees, and conscientious objectors to communism washed up on its shores, followed at last by their dear leader himself.
 The Taiwanese didn’t want them; any spark of loyalty they might have felt toward Chiang’s regime after the war had been long since extinguished by their exposure to the day-to-day reality of it.
 But they were stuck with them.

 It seemed that the Communists had carte blanche to take Taiwan.
-They were hindered only by the failings of their own military — namely, that they had almost no navy or air force whatsoever to hand for launching an amphibious invasion.
-Chiang, on the other hand, had about 70 ships and boats and some 600 airplanes, the latter still regularly harassing the coastal cities of Inner China under the command of the ever-loyal Claire Chennault, who had resigned his commission in the American military after the Second World War.
-Never mind; Chiang Kai-shek all too obviously wasn’t going anywhere, leaving Chairman Mao with time to prepare an invasion at his leisure.
+They were hindered only by the failings of their own military — namely, that they had almost no navy or air force whatsoever for launching an amphibious invasion.
+Chiang, on the other hand, had about 70 ships and boats and some 600 airplanes, the latter still regularly harassing the coastal cities of Inner China under the command of the ever-loyal Claire Chennault, who had resigned his commission in the American military after the Second World War in favor of staying at the beck and call of his Chinese patron.
+Never mind, thought Chairman Mao; Chiang Kai-shek obviously wasn’t going anywhere, leaving him with time to prepare an invasion at his leisure.

 With her mission in the United States having proved a bust, Soong Mei-ling made one of her trademark melodramatic — not to say passive-aggressive — exits.
 She was, she said over the American airwaves on January 8, 1950, returning “to my people on the island of Formosa, the fortress of our hopes, the citadel of our battle against an alien power which is ravaging our country.
 Chiang Kai-shek, of all the world’s statesmen, was first to perceive the treachery of the Communists.
 A few years ago he was exalted for the courage and tenacity of the fight he waged.
 Now he is pilloried.
 Times have changed, but the man has not changed.
 My husband remains resolute.”